FHantke/brave-browser-wiki/Security-and-privacy-model-for-ad-confirmations.md

 1. A user takes all stored payment tokens that they have accumulated and forms a bulk token redemption request, submitting their wallet identifier as the metadata that is "signed".
-1. Using the included [`PublicKey`] for each token redemption request the looks up the issuers for each - and thus the corresponding value.
+1. Using the included [`PublicKey`] for each token redemption request the ads server looks up the issuers for each - and thus the corresponding value.
-1. The ads server forwards the token redemption requests to corresponding issuers endpoint of the challenge bypass microservice, which marks the [`TokenPreimage`] of each as spent.
+1. The ads server forwards the token redemption requests to the corresponding issuer endpoints of the challenge bypass microservice, which marks the [`TokenPreimage`] of each as spent and ensures that a double spend has not occured.
 1. The ads server makes a request to the eyeshade server, submitting a request for payment for the value of each token.